 "It isn't serious, and I'm not in danger of aggravation.
-The only problem is that in order to heal I would have to remain at absolute repose.
+The only problem is that in order to heal I have to remain at absolute repose.
 I'm really sorry for Ferrari, who deserved to end the season in another way.
 I'm going to do everything I can to try and race, but I won't be one hundred per cent physically anyway".

-It's obvious that this situation, with the impossibility for the Maranello factory to defend itself in order to try to get to the world title in some way, or to maintain Pironi's first place, gave rise to uncontrolled rumours that Ferrari had tried to sign some drivers for this season final.
+It's obvious that this situation, with the impossibility for the Maranello factory to defend itself, in order to try to get to the world title in some way, or to maintain Pironi's first place, gave rise to uncontrolled rumors that Ferrari had tried to sign some drivers for this season finale.
 English sources assure us that a big offer has been made to Alan Jones - they talk of half a million dollars - to take part in some races, but the Australian hasn't accepted.
 There is talk of Mario Andretti too, who could be used at Monza, but Marco Piccinini, the sporting director, denies it.
-To tell the truth, Piccinini had also claimed never to have had talks with Alain Prost, but he admitted, after signing the contract for Renault, to having had talks with the Ferrari representative.
+To tell the truth, Piccinini had also claimed to have never had talks with Alain Prost, but he admitted, after signing the contract for Renault, to having had talks with the Ferrari representative.
 The little French driver, having solved the problem for the future, having signed a contract as first driver with the right of choice of the second driver, attacked hard in qualifying and got the best time ahead of his teammate René Arnoux.
 There is still bad blood between the two, and the second round will certainly see a family battle for pole position.
 No one, in fact, seems able to threaten the supremacy of Renault, which uses this track for most of its tests and on which Michelin radial tyres prove more competitive than Goodyear tyres.
 The fact that the American tyres were in trouble was demonstrated by Niki Lauda's sensational third position, ahead of Patrese's turbocharged Brabham.
 The Austrian was very good and the circuit was perhaps more suitable for the aspirated engines thanks to the many curves in support, but it was unthinkable that the cars equipped with supercharged engines could be beaten only for their driving ability.

 "At this point I think I'm in the fight for the world title.
 I'm not far behind Pironi, and not far behind my other rivals either.
 If it goes well, after winning two races this year, I could win the third.
-In this case, I am convinced that at Monza and Las Vegas I will be able to fight for the title with some placements".
+In this case, I am convinced that in Monza and Las Vegas I will be able to fight for the title with some placements".

 On the other side it was sufficient to look at the provisional classification to realize it: behind Lauda we found Patrese, then De Cesaris, Piquet, Rosberg, Giacomelli, Tambay and Watson, in the first ten positions.
 In any case the Alfa Romeos seem to have improved the car level too, and this can predict the possibility of a good race.
-On Saturday 28 August Tambay took a day off, participating only in the morning's free practice during which he recorded one of the latest times.
-Then, at 12:00 a.m., the french driver goes back to the hotel to rest and continue the therapies with which he hopes to fight, at least partially, the consequences of the injury that hit him.
+On Saturday 28th August Tambay took a day off, participating only in the morning's free practice during which he recorded one of the latest times.
+Then, at 12:00 a.m., the French driver goes back to the hotel to rest and continue the therapies with which he hopes to fight, at least partially, the consequences of the injury that hit him.

 "Tambay was examined by Professor Devic of Lyon, who confirmed the previous diagnosis.
-It's a cervico-brachial inflammation that gives him severe pain in his neck and shoulder, and considerable insensibility in his right hand and arm.
+It's a cervical-brachial inflammation that gives him severe pain in his neck and shoulder, and considerable insensibility in his right hand and arm.
 We made all the necessary considerations and preferred to leave him inactive.
 In the meantime, changing a place or two on the starting grid on this circuit isn't decisive.
 We will do a test in the morning and then make a decision".

-Ferrari's sporting director, Marco Piccinini, also admits that there have been, and are currently contacts with some drivers to try and sign them for the last two races at Monza and Las Vegas, but he doesn't mention names, specifying that some of those interested are currently working with other teams.
-The usual rumours persist, but the only fixed point is that the chosen person must have some experience.
+Ferrari's sporting director, Marco Piccinini, also admits that there have been, and are currently contacts with some drivers to try and sign them for the last two races in Monza and Las Vegas, but he doesn't mention names, specifying that some of those interested are currently working with other teams.
+The usual rumors persist, but the only fixed point is that the chosen person must have some experience.
 Of course, it is very difficult for a solution to be found, as there are contracts to be fulfilled with the teams and sponsors.
 A lot will depend on the result of the Dijon race, which, if it gives a miraculously positive result, would intensify the efforts.
 The second qualifying session doesn't substantially change the starting grid.
 The Renaults don't even try to improve their times, and only try the racing tyres.
 On the other hand, in the free practice Arnoux destroys a car by crashing into a guardrail.
 Patrese overtook Lauda entering the third place: the Austrian didn't go down on the track because he didn't think there was any chance to defend himself.
-The longest leap forward was made by Derek Daly, who passed from the thirteenth position to the seventh, preceding his team mate Rosberg.
+The longest leap forward was made by Derek Daly, who passed from the thirteenth position to the seventh, preceding his teammate Rosberg.
 One more headache for Frank Williams: the Irish driver, not reconfirmed for 1983, will perhaps enjoy taking away precious points from the Finnish driver, who tried to overtake Pironi in the World Championship.
-Sunday, 29 August 1982, 10:00 a.m. is just a few minutes away and the Formula 1 cars are ready to enter the track.
+Sunday, 29th August 1982, 10:00 a.m. is just a few minutes away and the Formula 1 cars are ready to enter the track.
 Half an hour to set up the cars for the race, to try out the set-ups, the tyres and the last details.
 The engines are already roaring deafeningly with the drivers on board, their helmet visors lowered, and a crowd of interested onlookers is laying siege, as usual, to the Ferrari stand.
 The red single-seater is ready to take to the track, surrounded by mechanics, but the cockpit is empty.
 Engineer Carletti gives the orders: